simonpao/funWithLogicGates/README.md

 - If satisfied with the circuit, click "Save" to abstract the circuit into it's own named component
   - This will place a new button in the toolbar which can be clicked to add the new component to the work area
   - Right-click on component buttons to edit or delete created components

+## Touch Controls

+- Use the buttons below the work area to create new inputs, outputs, and gates
+  - Full screen mode is recommended for small screens
+  - The buttons can be docked below or to the right of the work area in full screen mode
+- Long press on items in the work area to reveal a context menu
+- Tap on inputs, outputs, gates / components to reveal a context menu
+  - If trying to establish a connection, tap on the component to which you want to connect
+- Once connections are complete, tap on the "Truth Table" button to generate a table showing how all combinations of inputs affect the output(s)
+- If satisfied with the circuit, tap "Save" to abstract the circuit into it's own named component
+  - This will place a new button in the toolbar which can be tapped to add the new component to the work area
+  - Long press on component buttons to edit or delete created components

 ## Usage